 These aren't the only Samsung flagship phones you can choose of course.
-While there's no Samsung Galaxy Note 21 this year, and the Galaxy Z Fold 3 is likely too expensive and unusual for you to consider, there is the Galaxy Z Flip 3 you could also consider.
-There are rumors of the Galaxy S21 FE finally arriving in the next month or two also if you want something cheaper.
-Or you could of course wait until early next year for the sequel: the Samsung Galaxy S22.
+While the Galaxy Z Fold 3 is likely too expensive and unusual for you to consider, there is the Galaxy Z Flip 3 you could also consider, since it's priced similarly to the Galaxy S21 Plus and S21 Ultra.

-Assuming you want to keep things Galaxy S, here's our guide to all the differences between the current members of the S21 family.
+Assuming you want to pick your next phone from the mainline S21 family, here's our guide to all the differences between its three members.

 - Get our first impressions in the Galaxy S21 hands-on